-National Curriculum Coverage & Curriculum Map
+National Curriculum Coverage & Enrichment Opportunities

-The curriculum at Wilby Primary School is comprised not only of ambitious teaching and learning activities, which provide for the formal requirements of the National Curriculum 2014, but also of a wide range of enriching extra-curricular activities.
+The curriculum at Wilby Primary School is comprised not only of ambitious teaching and learning activities, which provide for the formal requirements of the National Curriculum, but also of a wide range of enrichment extra-curricular activities.
 It also includes the ‘hidden curriculum,’ or what the children learn from the way that they are treated and expected to behave.

 We aim to develop pupils as true lifelong learners, hungry for knowledge and understanding, and skilled in transferring learning skills into a wide range of areas.
 Specialist teachers: We fully utilise our own staff specialism and also employ specialist teachers to ensure that teaching in all curriculum areas including Art, Music, Computing, Science, French and Sport is of a high standard.
 All pupils learn recorder from Y2 and brass instruments from Y4 upwards as part of our music curriculum.
 Peripatetic teachers offer additional tuition in cello, flute and clarinet.
 We also benefit from additional specialist teaching in a number of sports including: swimming at Stradbroke Pool and Dance, Tennis and Cricket coaching at different times in the school year.
 Children will learn a range of sports in PE and there are additional sporting clubs before, during and at the end of every school day.
 We also provide a variety of additional sporting experiences including: Forest-School activities, Rowing, Kayaking, Raft-building, Parkour, Street dance, Orienteering and Outdoor Adventurous Activities day/Residential Trips.
 Visits and visitors: Throughout the school year we invite a wide-range of visitors into school- from parents who are sharing their work/ career experiences, to African dance groups, Olympic athletes, through to our local MP.
 Trips are organised for each class each term in order to provide enrichment and extension to pupil experience.
 Day trips include a range of exciting destinations such as: the Houses of Parliament; the Sainsbury Centre for the Visual Arts, Ipswich Museum, and Norwich/Colchester Castle.
-Regular theme days also enhance learning and pupils have relished the opportunity to dress-up and experience the day as a WW1 pupil or as a Tudor child.Above all, we are committed to providing our pupils at Wilby Primary School with a learning experience which stimulates and inspires them whilst preparing them for life outside school.
+Regular theme days also enhance learning and pupils have relished the opportunity to dress-up and experience the day as, for example, a WW1 pupil or as a Tudor child.Above all, we are committed to providing our pupils at Wilby Primary School with a learning experience which stimulates and inspires them whilst preparing them for life outside school.